Expressive aphasia: Augmentative and alternative communication

-AAC is a dynamic and evolving field, and advancements in technology continue to enhance the range and effectiveness of communication tools available for individuals with speech and language challenges.
-The selection of AAC strategies depends on factors such as the individual's abilities, preferences, and the specific nature of their communication disorder.
+Augmentative and alternative communication (AAC) can be used to support or replace verbal communication for individuals with aphasia.
+This includes communication using tools such as memory books, drawing, photography, written language and speech-generating devices.

 Melodic intonation therapy

 Melodic intonation therapy was inspired by the observation that individuals with non-fluent aphasia sometimes can sing words or phrases that they normally cannot speak.
 "Melodic Intonation Therapy was begun as an attempt to use the intact melodic/prosodic processing skills of the right hemisphere in those with aphasia to help cue retrieval words and expressive language."
 It is believed that this is because singing capabilities are stored in the right hemisphere of the brain, which is likely to remain unaffected after a stroke in the left hemisphere.
 However, recent evidence demonstrates that the capability of individuals with aphasia to sing entire pieces of text may actually result from rhythmic features and the familiarity with the lyrics.

 The goal of Melodic Intonation Therapy is to utilize singing to access the language-capable regions in the right hemisphere and use these regions to compensate for lost function in the left hemisphere.
 The natural musical component of speech was used to engage the patients' ability to produce phrases.
 A clinical study revealed that singing and rhythmic speech may be similarly effective in the treatment of non-fluent aphasia and apraxia of speech.
 Moreover, evidence from randomized controlled trials is still needed to confirm that Melodic Intonation Therapy is suitable to improve propositional utterances and speech intelligibility in individuals with (chronic) non-fluent aphasia and apraxia of speech.

 Melodic Intonation Therapy appears to work particularly well in patients who have had a unilateral, left hemisphere stroke, show poor articulation, are non-fluent or have severely restricted speech output, have moderately preserved auditory comprehension, and show good motivation.
 MIT therapy on average lasts for 1.5 hours per day for five days per week.
 At the lowest level of therapy, simple words and phrases (such as "water" and "I love you") are broken down into a series of high- and low-pitch syllables.
 With increased treatment, longer phrases are taught and less support is provided by the therapist.
 Patients are taught to say phrases using the natural melodic component of speaking and continuous voicing is emphasized.
 The patient is also instructed to use the left hand to tap the syllables of the phrase while the phrases are spoken.
 Tapping is assumed to trigger the rhythmic component of speaking to utilize the right hemisphere.